lassepe/motion-planning-hackathon-template/README.md

 ### Connecting Your Laptop to Robot's ROS Master

->![!Note]
-> This setup assumes that you have ROS 1 (Noetic) installed on your laptop.
-You can also use a dockerized version inf you prefer, e.g.: <https://github.com/nachovizzo/ros_in_docker>

 The only requirement for this workflow to work is that the nodes on your laptop are hooked up with the ROS master on the robot.